adrgarcha/mariwano/CONTRIBUTING.md

 ### Before you contribute

-1. Look for an open issue, don't worry if you don't find one, new issues are very welcome!
+1. Look for an open issue, don't worry if you don't find one, new issues are welcome!

 2. Create a new branch, if it does not exist, on that issue, and name it ``feature-N```, where <i>N</i> is the issue number.